 Vernam Cipher and Perfect secrecy

-Vernam proposed a bit-wise exclusive or of the message stream with a truely random zero-one stream which was shared by sender and receipient.
+The Vernam cipher, also known as the One-Time Pad (OTP), was proposed by Gilbert Vernam in 1917.
+It performs a bit-wise exclusive OR (XOR) of the message stream with a truly random key stream that is shared between sender and recipient.

 SENDING